 As Federation Headteacher, Joanna is committed to providing a wide, challenging and balanced education which meets the needs of each child.
 She is passionate about ensuring the very best standards in teaching and learning.

 Anne Pinot de Moira, Chair of Children and Learning Committee

 Anne Pinot de Moira was appointed a parent governor of the newly federated schools in March 2015 and in July 2016 became a co-opted governor in line with government guidance.
 She is the chair of the Children & Learning Committee which considers all child-focused matters including teaching, assessment and special educational need provision.

 Anne has a daughter and son who attended both the Knaphill Schools.
 She is a statistician and has spent most of her career in the field of Key Stage 4 assessment.
 This means she has a clear understanding of school assessment data.

-Anne is the link governor for “Special Educational Needs” (SEND).
+Anne is the link governor for “Curriculum” and “Outcomes”.

-Robin is the link governor for “Safeguarding” and “Looked after children”.
+Claire is the link governor for “SEND and Pupil Premium”.

 Becky was elected as a parent governor of the Federation of Knaphill Schools in December 2015.
 She sits on the Children and Learning Committee and has been part of the recent Strategy Working Group looking at the future development of the Federation.

 Becky is a policy and public affairs professional with over 18 years’ experience, most recently in strategic roles for local government.
-She currently works for a local charity Her two children are both at the Knaphill Schools, one in each school.
+Her two children are both at the Knaphill Schools, one in each school.

 Germaine became a parent governor for the Federation of Knaphill Schools in December 2015 and sits on the Finance and Resources committee.
 In July 2016, Germaine became a co-opted governor in lines with government guidance.